IT WILL RUST!

 Are you in the market for an Element?

 Check the spare tire area under the floor at the rear of the Element.
 It will certainly be rusted if a previous owner hosed/sprayed it out.
-Also steer clear of anyone selling an Element with the phrase "You can hose it out"

 Can the damage be repaired?